beskay/gas-guide/BASICS.md

   > G_coldsload = 2100 gas

 - Storage read (warm): 100 gas
   > G_warmaccess = 100 gas

 **Accesslist**

-Since EIP-2930 it is possible to specify a list of addresses and storage keys which will be touched during the transaction execution.
-When an address or storage slot is present in that list, it is called "warm", otherwise it is "cold".
-This allows to reduce the gas costs for storage reads and writes as seen in the image above.
+Since EIP-2930, it is possible to specify a list of addresses and storage keys that will be touched during the transaction execution.
+When an address or storage slot is present in that list, it is called "warm"; otherwise, it is "cold."
+This allows reducing the gas costs for storage reads and writes as seen in the image above.

 Run `forge test --mc StorageTest -vvvv` to see the gas costs in detail.